angularpuzzles/puzzle1-worldnews-component/README.md

 Unit tests are hard for beginners, so watch my solution for help.
 Then try it yourself!

-'npm run start' to run the unit tests.
+'npm run test' to run the unit tests.

 ### Images